https://invisible-island.net/ncurses/man/

 o "PORTABILITY" discusses matters (beyond the exercise of extensions)

-that should be considered when writing to a curses standard, or to
+that should be considered when writing to a curses standard, or for

 multiple implementations.